smithpgd/ionic-assignment/README.md

 The total calories are displayed in each card as that was the only way i could get the total calories to dispaly correctly.

+Click "Click to Add" to add the calories of the current item to the total calories

+Each page has a reset button to set the total calories to 0